The Depression Doctor, for People Who Feel They've Tried Everything

 Coaching FAQs

-No. Coaching is not therapy.
-It’s a supportive conversation focused on helping you achieve your goals — not diagnosing or treating a mental health condition.
+Coaching is different from therapy.
+It involves supportive conversations aimed at helping you achieve your goals, rather than diagnosing or treating a mental health condition.

-Do coaching sessions involve a diagnosis or clinical treatment?
+Do coaching sessions include diagnosis or clinical treatment?

-Are the strategies you teach considered therapy techniques?
+Do the strategies you teach count as therapy techniques?

-The strategies I share are my personal, experience-based tools — the ones that helped me rebuild my own life — not formal, empirically validated psychotherapy interventions.
+The strategies I teach are my personal, experience-based tools that helped me rebuild my own life.
+They are not formal, empirically validated psychotherapy techniques.

-No. Because coaching is not a medical service, it isn’t covered by insurance.
-All coaching sessions are paid privately, out of pocket.
+No, coaching sessions are not covered by insurance since they are not considered a medical service.
+All sessions are paid privately, out of pocket.

 Coaching Packages